andrew/ultimate-awesome/README.md

 - [awesome-wp-speed-up](https://github.com/lukecav/awesome-wp-speed-up) - Plugins and resources to speed up and optimize your WordPress site.
 - [awesome-seo](https://github.com/teles/awesome-seo) - :star2: A curated list of SEO (Search Engine Optimization) links.
 - [awesome-isaac-gym](https://github.com/wangcongrobot/awesome-isaac-gym) - A curated list of awesome NVIDIA Issac Gym frameworks, papers, software, and resources.
+- [awesome-tiny-js](https://github.com/thoughtspile/awesome-tiny-js) - 🤏 A collection of tiny JS libraries (under 2 kB) to put your bundle on a diet.
 - [awesome-wardley-maps](https://github.com/wardley-maps-community/awesome-wardley-maps) - Wardley maps community hub.
 Useful Wardley mapping resources.
+- [awesome-weekly-robotics](https://github.com/msadowski/awesome-weekly-robotics) - A list of projects that were or will be featured in Weekly Robotics newsletter.
 - [awesome-learn-datascience](https://github.com/siboehm/awesome-learn-datascience) - :chart_with_upwards_trend: Curated list of resources to help you get started with Data Science.
 - [awesome-rust](https://github.com/awesome-rust-com/awesome-rust) - Awesome Rust.
 - [awesome-livewire](https://github.com/imliam/awesome-livewire) - 🚀 A curated list of awesome resources related to Livewire.